thibaudcolas/draftail.org/docs/InlineStyles.md

 title: Inline styles
 ---

+Inline styles provide inline formatting for rich text.
+They can overlap: text can be both bold and italic.

 ## Built-in styles

 All you need to do is to use the predefined type for the block: